-celebrating World Chocolate Day
+celebrating National Chocolate Day

 I love the way the entire country of Grenada comes together every spring to celebrate is cacao, chocolate, and cocoa culture via its incredible chocolate festival.
 We visited cacao farms, learned the dance of the cacao, learned how the cocoa is harvested and processes, indulged in excellent cocoa cuisine, explored the chocolate museum in St. George’s, and were even invited to an incredible art show featuring the world of chocolate and cacao.
 Grenada is a beautiful and welcoming country with an intense pride in its heritage, chocolate and cacao.
 Visiting the Grenada Chocolate Festival should be on the bucket list of every chocolate lover.

 Each country I have visited in my chocolate research celebrates chocolate and cacao in its own way.
 I love the way Belize has embraced the Mayan connection to cacao and that there are several companies making terrific chocolate in the Mayan tradition.
 You’ll find more about them here, where I introduce you to the hand-rolled truffles we ate right at the source where the beans where roasted and hand-ground.
 You have to travel to the jungle to taste chocolate like this as it cannot travel to you.

 travel the world to truly experience chocolate and cacao

 Indeed, chocolate travel enables us to go to the source and see where the cacao is growing, how it is processed, and meet the people engaged in it.
 Please check out this post for more on how you can explore the world via chocolate.